Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Main results

 \subsection{Outline of the paper}

-The paper is organized as follows.
-In Section~\ref{sec:AMT}, we introduce and manipulate a formula for the generating function of arrowed monotone triangles.
-In Section~\ref{sec:transition}, we observe that for our particular bottom row, we can express the generating function with the help of a determinant.
-In Section~\ref{sec:first}, we provide the first combinatorial interpretation in terms of families of lattice paths (Theorem~\ref{interpret1}).
-We also relate this interpretation to the holey symmetric lozenge tilings that are known to be equinumerous with VSASMs.
-In Section~\ref{sec:second}, we derive the second combinatorial interpretation (Theorem~\ref{interpret2}), and, in Section~\ref{sec:third}, we establish the third combinatorial interpretation (Theorem~\ref{interpret3}).
-In this section, we also relate the first and the third combinatorial interpretation to the signless interpretation in terms of plane partitions, that is, we provide two different proofs of Theorem~\ref{interpret4}.
+The paper is organized as follows: In Section~\ref{sec:AMT}, we introduce a formula for the generating function of arrowed monotone triangles.
+We observe that for our particular bottom row, we can express the generating function with the help of a determinant.
+In Section~\ref{sec:first}, we provide the proof of Theorem~\ref{interpret1} and relate the families of lattice paths from Theorem~\ref{interpret1} to the holey symmetric lozenge tilings that are known to be equinumerous with VSASMs; this relation is also proved combinatorially in Section~\ref{ap:bijective_proofs}.
+In Section~\ref{sec:third}, we establish Theorem~\ref{interpret4} by relating the families of lattices paths from Theorems~\ref{interpret1} to the signless interpretation in terms of plane partitions in Theorem~\ref{interpret4}.
+Finally, in Section~\ref{sec:further_lattice_paths}, we establish two additional families of lattice paths with the same generating function as our particular arrowed monotone triangles.